-During 2016, the Bank acquired 24.27% of the units issued by the Bahrain Liquidity Fund (BLF).
+The Bank has a 24.27% interest of the units issued by the Bahrain Liquidity Fund (BLF).
 BLF was set up in 2016 as an open ended fund registered as Private Investment Undertaking "PIU" as per Central Bank of Bahrain Rulebook Volume 7.
-The main objective of BLF is to add liquidity to Bahrain Bourse, which over a period of time should result in enhancing investors' confidence in the market's listed securities.
+The main objective of BLF is to add liquidity to Bahrain Bourse, which over a period of time should result in enhancing investors' confidence in the market's listed securities